-Happy birthday to Klaus-Peter Thaler, who was born on this day in 1949.
+Happy birthday to Klaus-Peter Thaler, who was born on May 14, 1949.

 The German rider is best known for standing on the podium of the 1977 Vuelta a Espana, after finishing in third place behind Freddy Maertens of Belgium and Miguel Maria Lasa of Spain.